-This is the first of 7 blogs on releasing your creative potential.
+This is the last of 7 blogs on releasing your creative potential.

 The process of creativity can be daunting.
 There’s so much raw material to choose from, and things can get complicated fairly quickly.

 In music, for instance, there is a near infinite selection of note combinations, melodies, harmonies, rhythms, counter and polyrhythms.
 How’s it even possible to be creative under such circumstances?